Our hanging Halloween Lanterns are a cheap and easy DIY, and they’re the perfect creepy complement to any spooky Halloween display.

-She’s especially fond of the dark places, shrouded by fog and ground smoke and just barely lit by the cold and lifeless moon.
+She’s especially fond of the dark places, shrouded by fog and ground smoke and just barely lit by a cold and lifeless moon.

 When the harvest moon rises red in the east, Handan’s blood turns to bog water, and her hair becomes the Spanish moss spilling from a bayou cypress.

-Her eyes are foxfire, and the ravens gather at her feet.
+Her eyes are foxfire, and ravens gather at her feet.

 Yep, that’s my babes.
 She’s the Belle of the Bog and the Cemetery Sweetheart.

 But it’s not all mossy logs and frog’s legs.